Viswajith63/Text-Speech_Conversion/README.md

 # Text-Speech_Conversion
-Simple and Basic Text-Speech conversion
+Simple and Basic Text to Speech conversion using speech synthesis